dubashi/simple-captcha-php/README.md

 * **emboss**, Flag for use emboss filter for image.
 Default: false
 * **nightmare**, Flag for added more nightmare for bots and your users.
 Default: false
 * **gradient**, Add gradient to image.
 Signed integer as -1, 0, 1.
 Default: 0 (none)
 * **noise**, Add noise.
 Percent of count all pixels of image.
 Use sign to add noise after rendering captcha.
-Default: 0 (none)
+Default: 0
 * **duration**, The duration for GIF frames (in 1/100s).
 Default: 2
 * **loop**, Loop GIF frames.
 Default: 0 (infinity)